Every programming language has its own way of dealing with errors and exceptions. It is called exception handling.

-In this tutorial, we will discuss how to tackle if any exception occurs in the program.
-We will also learn all the exceptions handling like try, except and finally.
+In this tutorial, we will discuss Python exception handling.
+We will explain how to tackle if any exception occurs in a Python program.
+We will also learn all the ways to handle exceptions in Python, namely try, except, and finally.

 Python Exception Handling

-If there is no exception in try block the except block won’t execute.
+If there is no exception in the try block, then the except block won’t execute. try….except Syntax

 try: #try block except: #except block

-Here in the above example when the i iterate through the list [2,1,0,3] and when its value became 0 it divides 2, this raises a ZeroDivisionError and so the except block gets executed.
+Here, in the above example, when i iterates through the list [2,1,0,3] and when its value becomes 0, it divides 2.
+Thus, this raises a ZeroDivisionError, and so the except block gets executed.

-In python we have a raise keyword which is used to create error, we can also pass a message along with the error so the user could understand why specifically this error raises.
+In Python, we have the raise keyword that is used to create an error.
+We can also pass a message along with the error so the user can understand why specifically this error is raised.
+Syntax

 raise ValueError ("There is a Value Error in the program")